How to Plan, Design & Deliver Your Public Toilet Project

 Consider the location and anticipated foot traffic when determining the number of stalls, urinals, and sinks.
 Use data from similar facilities or conduct surveys to estimate usage patterns and adjust accordingly.
 Consider incorporating waiting areas with seating for high-traffic locations.
 By focusing on capacity and flow management, you can create a comfortable experience for users while reducing wait times.

-Step 4: Consult your community
+Step 4: What does your community need and expect?

 There is typically a requirement in local government to perform a community consultation on the implementation of new infrastructure (or the upgrade of old infrastructure).